 - 1.5 cups vanilla coconut, almond or cashew milk

-- * vanilla flavored tastes best or add 1/2 tsp vanilla extract
+- * vanilla-flavored almond milk tastes best or add ⅛ teaspoon vanilla extract

 - Combine all ingredients aside from honey in saucepan.
 Simmer for 5 minutes.
 Pour in blender carefully and add honey if you’d like.

 - Blend for 20 seconds and serve right away.